nickypro/sgx-twilio/README.md

 To set up your phone number.
 You will need to get from Twilio:
 - Account SID
+- Phone Number

+You will also need to authenticate to twilio, with either:
+- API Key SID and API Key Secret
+OR
 - Auth token
-- Phone Number

-Then message the admin bot ( COMPONENT\_DOMAIN ) from your xmpp account with message 'register' and follow the steps.
+Then message the admin bot ( COMPONENT\_DOMAIN ) from your xmpp account with message 'help' to see command, or 'register' and follow the steps.
 Message 'cancel' or 'help' at any time to return to the help section.

 ## Recieving SMS from phone numbers